cncf/glossary/content/en/data-center.md

 ## What it is

-A data center is a specialised building or facility designed specifically to house computers, most often servers.
+A data center is a specialized building or facility designed to house computers, most often servers.
-Data centers tend to be connected to high-speed internet lines, especially in the case of data centers focused on [cloud computing](/cloud-computing/).
+These data centers tend to be connected to high-speed internet lines, especially when focused on cloud computing](/cloud-computing/).
-The buildings data centers are housed in also have equipment to maintain service even in the case of negative events, such as generators to provide power during outages, as well as powerful air conditioning to deal with waste heat produced by the computers.
+The buildings housing data centers are equipped to maintain service even during adverse events, including generators that provide power during outages and powerful air conditioning that keep the heat-producing computers cool.

 ## Problem it addresses